CadmonkeyFPV/Macro_Merica_Canopy/README.md

 ![Rendering](Macro_Merica_FreestyleVTX_Render2.jpg)

 Tips:
 I've printed this and the development versions in TPU with a 0.4mm nozzle and 0.2mm layer height.

 I prefer Ninjatek Cheetah filament and a nice slow speed for best quality.

 Holes for the heat set inserts are tapered and take a good amount of pressure and heat to get them set.

 Other antennas can be used if desired.
-Either clip the model in your slicer to remove the triangular boss.
+Either clip the model in your slicer to remove the triangular boss, or just cut off the extra material.
-Or just cut off the extra material.

 Step file is included if you wish to revise to your hardware choices.

-Slot provided in the antenna tube for extra means of securing the antenna - why chance it with this VTX right?
+Slot provided in the antenna tube for extra means of securing the antenna with a cable tie - why chance it with this VTX right?

 Camera angle is fixed at 40° but the couplers can be revised for lower angles.
 40° is pretty much the max before interference with the antenna tube.